uakatt/Calculate-ICR-Encumbrances/README.md

 Disclaimer
 ==========

-> This enhancement depends on an additional Rice parameter, which was never checked into Subversion, so it has been included here under [local files/KATTS-47.sql](local files/KATTS-47.sql).
+> This enhancement depends on an additional Rice parameter, which was never checked into Subversion, so it has been included here under [extra_files/KATTS-47.sql](extra_files/KATTS-47.sql).

 <h2>Jiras</h2>